pvlib/pvlib-python/docs/sphinx/source/pvsystem.rst

 Design philosophy
 -----------------

-The PVSystem class is designed to separate the data that represents a PV system (e.g. tilt angle or module parameters) from the data that influences the PV system (e.g. the weather).
+The PVSystem class allows modelers to easily separate the data that represents a PV system (e.g. tilt angle or module parameters) from the data that influences the PV system (e.g. the weather).

 The data that represents the PV system is *intrinsic*.
 The data that influences the PV system is *extrinsic*.